skenqbx/rail/doc/plugins.markdown

 _Note_: Undefined request options are set to plugin defaults.

 ### Event: 'retry'
-Emitted when `request.end()` of a repeated request has been called.
+Emitted when a retry has been scheduled.

 `function({Object} options)`